Tsugumomo: Supporting

-Kukurihime no Kami is the god of the land (ubusunagami), protecting Kazuya's city.
+Kikurihime no Kami is the god of the land (ubusunagami), protecting Kazuya's city.
 She specializes in using water spells and attacks.
 In her adult form, she is very powerful to the point she can even beat Kiriha, though she would always wear a Noh Mask that enhances her power.
 But in her loli form, she is basically too weak and is no match for Kiriha even in her loli form, she would often find herself being on the receiving end of Kiriha's bullying where she would end up screaming in agony.
 She and her familiar Kokuyo used to live in a shrine but after suffering from financial difficulties, they both lived in a park, then in Kazuya's house after their temporary home was demolished.
 Unlike Kiriha who bums around, she is very helpful with household chores which pleases Kazuya's sister, Kasumi.
 She also likes Kazuya and hopes that she can marry him and have a family.